senkoraku552/Nilearn_extend_study_fmri/README.md

 It supports general linear model (GLM) based analysis and leverages the scikit-learn Python toolbox for multivariate statistics with applications such as predictive modeling, classification, decoding, or connectivity analysis.

-## for further information about nilearn
+# For further information about nilearn
-# Machine learning for neuroimaging with scikit-learn
+## Machine learning for neuroimaging with scikit-learn

 AUTHOR=Abraham Alexandre, Pedregosa Fabian, Eickenberg Michael, Gervais Philippe, Mueller Andreas, Kossaifi Jean, Gramfort Alexandre, Thirion Bertrand, Varoquaux Gael